wp-plugins/content-aware-sidebars/readme.txt

 5. Viewing a Post that contains Very Categorized. `Very Categorized Posts` sidebar has replaced `Primary Sidebar`

 == Changelog ==

+= 2.0.3 =

+* Fixed: taxonomy pagination in sidebar editor
+* Fixed: categories found in search can now be saved. props Xandoc

 = 2.0.2 =